plot-day/plot-client/README.md

-# PLOT - Plan, Log, Organize, Track your day
+# PLOT - Plan, Plot, Organize, Track your day

 The PLOT service is a productivity tool for planning, logging, organizing, and tracking your daily activities.<br/>
 It enables you to add task logs for planning and note logs for tracking.<br/>
-Logs can be organised by date or fields of category, providing a convenient overview of daily activities.
+Plots can be organised by date or fields of category, providing a convenient overview of daily activities.

 <br/>
 <br/>

 ## Features

 ### 👀 View log

 View log by date on list, calender, timeline, and tracker.
 | List | Calender | Timeline | Tracker |
 | ---- | -------- | -------- | ------- |